For any other questions regarding FIMSA, please contact the FIMSA Secretary General.

 - Conducting educational programmes, training courses and promote exchange of scientists in the overall interest of the advancement of Immunology in the region.

 - Facilitate the exchange of technologies and reagents within the region.

 - Supporting the publication of journals, monographs etc.

-The 6th FIMSA Congress will be held from 30 June to 3 July, 2015 in Singapore.
+The 13th FIMSA Advanced Immunology Course will be held from 17-19 March, 2016 in Chandigarh, India.
 Please click on the logo for further information.

-Travel awards are available from FIMSA to support attendance at this congress.
+Travel awards are available from FIMSA to support attendance at this course.
 Click here for further information.